frankshearar/Home/[Spec]-Content-v2-for-project.json.md

-Shared content for project.json
-This spec covers NuGet support for packaging immutable content items with build properties.
+Content v2 is immutable shared content for project.json This spec covers NuGet support for packaging content items with build properties.

-Examples of shared content:
+Examples of content v2:
 * Images that are embedded as resources
 * Source files that are compiled
 * PP files that are transformed to match the project they are included in